rust-lang/rust/text/0000-rename-int-uint.md

 # Summary

-This RFC proposes that we rename the pointer-sized integer types `int/uint` to `ipsz/upsz`, so as to avoid misconceptions and misuses.
+This RFC proposes that we rename the pointer-sized integer types `int/uint`, so as to avoid misconceptions and misuses.

 # Motivation